aptible/terraform-provider-aptible/docs/index.md

 !> Currently the only supported deployment method via Terraform is of Docker images hosted in a Docker image registry.

-Apps configurations can be managed via the nested `config` element.
+Application environment variables can be managed via the nested `config` element.

 ```hcl
 resource "aptible_app" "APP" {